softwaremill/modem-connector/README.md

 port and host needs to be provided either through configuration file, runtime flags or constructor injection.

 AGWPE frame is characterized by its command type (single lower/upper case letter) and its payload.
-The library focuses mainly on sending and receiving AX.25 Row data frames and supports only a couple additional commands.
+The library focuses mainly on sending and receiving AX.25 Row data frames and supports only a couple of additional commands.

 When AX.25 frame is received on the SoundModem, the AGWPE frame is sent over to the Modem-Connector library, the payload of this
 AGWPE frame is the raw AX.25 frame.
 The Ax.25 frame gets extracted and its passed over to the subscribed listeners.